core-json/core-json/README.md

 does it support handling unknown fields within objects (which `core-json` does to a bounded depth).

+If `core-json` does not work for you, please see if `miniserde` works for you.
+If `miniserde` does not work for you, then `serde_json` may be justified.
+The point of this crate, other than a safe and minimal way to perform deserialization of JSON objects, is to encourage more light-weight (by complexity) alternatives to `serde_json`.

 ### History

 There's a bespoke self-describing binary format whose implementations have